psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 There is not created in hell, or in the Heaven of God
 A host tho' great, that he would not destroy.

-P. Let us leave off our coatroversy on each side
+P. Let us leave off our controversy on each side
-And continue thy story, O valiant Oisin !
+And continue thy story, O valiant Oisin!
 What occurred to thee after that,
 Subsequently to the Fianna being low.

-O. I, myself will tell thee that, O Patrick !—
+O. I, myself will tell thee that, O Patrick!—
 After I left Almhuin of Leinster,
 There was not a residence where the Fianna had been,
 But I searched accurately without any delay.

-On my passing thro' the glen of the thrushes `[the valiey of the thrush, now anglicized Glenasmole.]`,
+On my passing thro' the glen of the thrushes `[the valley of the thrush, now anglicized Glenasmole.]`,
 I saw a great assembly there,
 Three hundred men and more
 Were before me in the glen.

 One of the assembly spoke,
-And he said with a loud voice :
+And he said with a loud voice:
-" Come to our relief, kingly champion ;
+"Come to our relief, kingly champion;
 And deliver us from difficulty !"

 I, then came forward.